-Capital Markets: Capital issues ranging from ‘plain vanilla’ to highly structured products; sovereign debt; initial public offerings; rights issues; convertible and exchangeable securities; placings; equity derivatives, hedging and stabilisation of equity and equity-related products.
+Capital Markets: Capital issues ranging from ‘plain vanilla’ to highly structured products; sovereign debt; initial public offerings; rights issues and other pre-emptive issues; convertible and exchangeable securities; placings; equity derivatives; and hedging and stabilisation of equity and equity-related products.

-Competition: EC, UK and cross-border merger control, cartels, abuse of dominance, market investigations, State aid, public procurement, and sectoral regulation; and competition and regulatory litigation.
-Competition Litigation: Advising on competition litigation before English and European courts including appeals against decisions of competition authorities and regulators and private actions for damages and other forms of relief.
+Competition: EC, UK and cross-border merger control; cartels; abuse of dominance; market investigations; state aid; public procurement; sectoral regulation; and competition and regulatory litigation.
+Competition Litigation: Advising on competition litigation before English and European courts and in other alternative dispute resolution fora, including appeals against decisions of competition authorities and regulators and private actions for damages and other forms of relief.

-Contentious Tax: Advising clients on all aspects of tax disputes with domestic and overseas tax authorities from the investigation stage through to proceedings before the tax tribunals and courts.
+Contentious Tax: Advising clients on all aspects of the tax disputes with domestic and overseas tax authorities from the investigation stage through to the proceedings before the tax tribunals and courts.

-Corporate & Commercial: A broad range of corporate and commercial work including demergers and reorganisations; joint ventures; returns of capital; corporate governance and general advice to corporates.
+Corporate & Commercial: Broad range of corporate and commercial work including: demergers and reorganisations; joint ventures; returns of capital; corporate governance; and general advice to corporates.

-Corporate Recovery & Insolvency: Advising companies, directors, creditors, insolvency practitioners and other parties on complex restructuring and refinancings.
+Corporate Recovery & Insolvency: Advising companies, directors, creditors, insolvency practitioners and other parties on complex restructuring and refinancing.

-Dispute Resolution: Handles the full range of litigation and arbitration, including complex international and domestic disputes, as well as regulatory investigations and inquiries, risk management and mediation.
+Dispute Resolution: Handles the full range of litigation and arbitration, including: complex international and domestic disputes; risk management; and mediation.